pedram-malek/atdd/README.md

 a cypress (chrome) browser should open shortly and have a file called
 >Google.feature

-click it and it should run the feature file test

-you should see:
+click it and it should run the feature file test and you should see:

 >ASSERT
 expected Google to include Google

-if this works you are setup!
+*if this works you are setup!*